 GeneCards Summary for UMOD Gene

 UMOD (Uromodulin) is a Protein Coding gene.
-Diseases associated with UMOD include Hyperuricemic Nephropathy, Familial Juvenile 1 and Medullary Cystic Kidney Disease 2.
-GO annotations related to this gene include calcium ion binding and IgG binding.
+Diseases associated with UMOD include Hyperuricemic Nephropathy, Familial Juvenile, 1 and Glomerulocystic Kidney Disease With Hyperuricemia And Isosthenuria.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and IgG binding.
 An important paralog of this gene is GP2.